lucky-wolf/DW2-XL/README.md

 - Balance: planetary Defense Facilities now have a 20% local defense and 20% local recruitment rate bonus
 - Balance: smoothed out terraforming facilities terraforming rates to a slow growth curve (terraforming is a decades long endeavour)
 - Bug fix: specialized military ship tech cost adjust to new arrangement
-- Bug fix: EM Defenses now require Ion Beams and Advanced Deflectors
+- Bug fix: EM Defenses now require Ion Cannons and Advanced Deflectors
 - Bug fix: EM Defenses now require some power to run the things
 - Bug fix: Base level Reactive Armor was 4 reflective but should have been a 5 (+2 compared to heavy armors)
 - Bug fix: Regenerated all fighters, bombers, and interceptor shmd files (fixes weapon mounts for drones)